luyvannda/nextjs-template/src/hooks/README.md

-This is a folder that contain react hooks
+This is a folder that contain: react form hooks.